 The Lycus Foundation

 Welcome to the Lycus Foundation.
-We are a non-profit organization centered around the development and maintenance of open source developer tools such as compilers, virtual machines, and analyzers, as well as programming language specifications.
+We are a non-profit organization centered around the development and maintenance of open source developer tools such as compilers, virtual machines, analysis tools, and programming language specifications.

 About What the foundation is and what it's doing.

 The Lycus Foundation was created in August of 2011.
 The idea was to have a single organization to manage a number of projects relating to developer tooling (originally a virtual machine project and a programming language specification and its compiler implementation).
-This umbrella organization would take care of server and service management, monetary matters, project coordination, and release engineering.
+This umbrella organization would take care of build server and service management, monetary matters, project coordination, release engineering, etc.

-This is what the Lycus Foundation is today.
-It hosts several supporting library projects, virtual machine projects, and compiler projects.
-In addition, it provides development machines for various architectures and operating systems, continuous integration facilities, release packaging, etc. The foundation also takes care of monetary matters (such as money put forth to get development hardware).
+Today, the foundation hosts several supporting library projects, virtual machine projects, and compiler projects.
+In addition, it provides porting machines for various architectures and operating systems, a large and comprehensive build server fleet, release packaging, etc

 The foundation is completely open and community-oriented.
-We encourage everyone to take part in discussions on the IRC channels and the mailing lists.
-Further, all of the source code for the foundation's projects is on GitHub where anyone can fork and contribute by sending patches for review to our Phabricator instance.
-We do task tracking on Phabricator as well, and anyone can weigh in on open tasks that they would like to work on.
+We encourage everyone to take part in discussions on the IRC channels, mailing lists, and various forums.
+Further, all of the source code of the foundation's projects is on GitHub where anyone can fork and contribute by sending patches via pull requests.

 Projects Projects that we created or are contributing to.

 Flect is a functional systems programming language.
-It pragmatically combines features such as algebraic data types, pattern matching, first-class function values, traits, generics, macros, and high type safety with (optional) low-level control over memory, direct interfacing to C and C++, bare metal compilation support, and so on.
+It pragmatically combines features such as algebraic data types, pattern matching, first-class function values, traits, generics, macros, and high type safety with (optional) low-level control over memory, direct interfacing to C and C++, bare metal compilation support, and other similar features.